mrshub/mrshub-website/_pages/datasets_contribute.md

 There is one short text file required, and two optional files you can provide.

-1. **(required)** In all three submission methods, you have to provide a `SUBMISSION.md` text file.
+1. **(required)** In both submission methods, you have to provide a `SUBMISSION.md` text file.
 This contains the information that shows up in your MRSHub website entry.

 2. **(optional)** You may provide a `LICENSE.md` text file with your licensing requirements.
   * **If not provided, we will automatically include a [BSD 3-clause license](https://opensource.org/licenses/BSD-3-Clause) (approved by the Open Source Initiative) to your repository.**